mapbox/mapbox.js/DOCUMENTING.md

 * Use long, descriptive names for variables.
 * Add comments for pitfalls where users might run into problems, and for parts of the code that users will need to modify to get things working.
+* Use comments extensively
+* Try to keep external dependencies to a minimum
+* All new external dependencies must be HTTPS / SSL-safe

 ### Creating a new Example